Part V · The Meta Scale · What is this framework itself?

 Theory of Affects: From Concept to Blood

-The framework had grown increasingly mature in formalization and systematization, but an important dimension had remained absent: affect.
+The framework had grown increasingly mature in formalization and systematization, but I realized an important dimension had remained absent: affect.
 Spinoza’s Ethics systematically developed a theory of affects in Part III (De Affectibus); The Tao of Lucidity’s formal structure inherited Spinoza’s method but had left this dimension blank.

 Writing the theory of affects surprised me.
 I had expected it to be the “softest” chapter; it turned out to demand rigor no less exacting than the mathematical appendix.
 Each of the twenty-two affects required a precise definition, a distinction between its lucid and obscured forms, and a structural relation to other affects.
-A frequent error AI committed was blurring the boundaries between similar affects, drawing the line between “reverence” and “awe” in the wrong place, or defining “gratitude” so broadly that it lost specificity.
+A frequent error in drafting was blurring the boundaries between similar affects, drawing the line between “reverence” and “awe” in the wrong place, or defining “gratitude” so broadly that it lost specificity.
 Every definition I deliberated over repeatedly; sometimes a single affect’s definition went through more than a dozen revisions before stabilizing.

 The Mathematics of Lucidity: From Translation to Discovery